RTEMS/rtems-docs/c-user/user_extensions.rst

 Thread Switch Extension
 -----------------------

-The thread switch extension is invoked before the context switch from the currently executing thread to the heir thread.
 The thread switch extension is defined as follows.

 .. code-block:: c